bradleymcallister97/User-Manager/README.md

 # User-Manager

 ## Why
-Teach myself NodeJs, Express and try out docker-compose
+Teach myself Node.js, Express and try out docker-compose

 ## What
 App that allows you to create, view and delete different users.